Pepper&Carrot: Video games

 In 2021, Pepper was made a playable character in the free kart racing game SuperTuxKart 1.3.

 There are at least four different video games based on Pepper&Carrot in development.

 Board game

 Loyalist Games created a board game based on episode 6 of the comic.
 Just like the webcomic the game is available under a free license, and its rulebook has instructions in English, Dutch, French and Spanish.

+Role-playing game

+In October 2019, Witchcraft: Magic of Hereva was released.
+The role-playing game used the Dungeons & Dragons rule system.